pradyunuydarp/miniC/README.md

 4. The output executable 'main' can be found in src/output

-5. This project as of now supports assignment, arithmetic, conditionals(if/else conditions), and a printing format.
+5. This project currently supports assignment, arithmetic, conditionals(if/else conditions), and a printing format.

-6. You can have upto 15 alphabetic characters for your variable name
+6. You can have up to 15 alphabetic characters for your variable name

 7. This project also supports nested conditions

-8. You can use any kind of arithmetic/conditional expressions as a condition for if/else
+8. You can use any arithmetic/conditional expressions as a condition for if/else

 9. The project is space-independent(like c)- except for the keywords